Using data to determine right from wrong

 The positive about Mitek’s Mobile Verify is it analyzes data-derived heuristics in combo with the computer vision and AI/ML most businesses now expect from ID document solutions and providers.
 How is this better?
 It delivers a stronger answer when providing an authenticity judgement.
 “Even if a fraudster puts some real effort into creating a forgery, more likely than not they don’t understand how the data in an ID document needs to be constructed and formatted.
 The difference?
 We do,” says Mitek.

-Mitek continues to evolve its authentication techniques beyond machine learning.
+Mitek continues to evolve its authentication techniques beyond machine learning for an unparalleled fraud protection check point.
 Today, ‘big data analytics’ isn’t just a catchy phrase for the San Diego company.
-It’s a real component that’s powering intelligence in verification software, catching fraudsters, and creating certainty in an uncertain world.
+It’s a real component that’s powering intelligence and security in verification software, catching fraudsters, and creating certainty in an uncertain world.